Approximation of bayesian Hawkes process models with Inlabru: Real Data Example

 \section{Real Data Example}

-We provide a practical example on a temporal marked Hawkes process to illustrate the capabilities of our technique comparing it with a MCMC implementation.
-Specifically, we implement the temporal version of the Epidemic-Type-Aftershock-Sequence model (ETAS, \cite{ogata1988etas}), the most popular model to describe the evolution of seismicity, we apply the model to the 2016 Amatrice seismic sequence (\cite{marzocchi2017earthquake}).
-The temporal evolution of the number of events is illustrated in $\ref{fig:1_amatrice}$.
-We compare the results of our model with results obtained using the R-package bayesianETAS (\cite{ross2021bayesian}), which is the only R-package (to the authors' knowledge) which offers an automatic MCMC implementation of the temporal ETAS model.
+We provide a practical example of a temporal marked Hawkes process to illustrate the capabilities of our technique.
+We implement the temporal version of the Epidemic-Type-Aftershock-Sequence model (ETAS, \cite{ogata1988etas}), the most popular model to describe the evolution of seismicity in time, and we apply it to the 2016 Amatrice seismic sequence (\cite{marzocchi2017earthquake}).
+Specifically, we have considered $1137$ events with a magnitude greater or equal to $3$ from 24/08/2016 to 15/08/2017, with longitude in $(42.45, 43.08)$ and latitude in $(12.93, 13.54)$.
+The temporal evolution of the number of events is illustrated in Figure (\ref{fig:1_amatrice}).
+The data is taken from the Italian Seismological Instrumental and Parametric Database (ISIDe, \cite{iside}) downloaded from \url{https://doi.org/10.13127/ISIDE}.

+The example consists of mainly two parts.
+In the first one, we compare the results of our implementation with the results obtained with the \bayesianETAS R-package (\cite{ross2021bayesian}), which provides an automatic MCMC implementation of the temporal ETAS model.
+The implementations are compared in terms of goodness-of-fit, expected number of events, and expected number of induced events.
+This is because we use different parameterizations preventing us from directly comparing the posterior of the parameters.
+We do this to show that our technique provides similar results to the MCMC implementations but in less time.
+This is relevant because we are working with an approximation method, while the MCMC implementation is exact, and the fact that both implementations provide similar results shows the accuracy of our approximation method.

+In the second part of this example, we provide a retrospective daily forecasting experiment in which we compare daily forecasts of seismicity against observed seismicity in terms of number of events per day, for 120 days starting from 24/08/2016, just after the first large earthquake in the sequence.
+This is done using the \inlabru implementation only given the similarity of the results of the MCMC implementation.
+We use catalog-based forecasts (\cite{savran2020pseudoprospective}) for which the forecast for each day is composed of $10000$ simulated catalogs.
+Each simulated catalog is based on a different set of parameters extracted from the posterior distribution.